expo/expo/docs/pages/versions/v32.0.0/distribution/app-signing.md

 In case you lose your upload keystore (or it's compromised), you can ask Google Support Team to reset your upload key.

 - If you want Expo to handle creating the upload certificate:
-  - `expo android:build --clear-credentials` and select the option `Let Expo handle the process!`, which generates a new keystore and signs a new APK with it
+  - `expo build:android --clear-credentials` and select the option `Let Expo handle the process!`, which generates a new keystore and signs a new APK with it
   - `expo fetch:android:upload-cert` extracts public certificate from the keystore into `.pem` file
   - add the upload certificate to the Google Play console